Deploy a TRE Agent and Data Egress

 docker compose up -dCheck-in

-After the containers are running, if you have configured the ports for the TRE Agent components for user accessibility,
+After the containers are up and running (check with docker ps), if you have configured the ports for the TRE Agent components for user accessibility,

 you can access the TRE Agent UI and Egress UI by navigating to http://<hostname>:8989 and http://<hostname>:8100, respectively, in your browser.